OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ![](lifecycles-overview.png)

-Each project will have a the following channels to support the various use cases.
+Each project will have the following channels to support the various use cases.

 ![](channeloverview.png)